Welcome

 Execute the test

-You can find the documentation for Maven here:
+You can find the details in the Maven and Gradle documentation, respectively.

 The next step is to use Gatling Enterprise Cloud to take advantage of key features such as: